-I also love that you can really connect with people using video, because when they get to see your face and hear your voice, it lets your personality shine through.
+I also love that you can really connect with people using video because when they get to see your face and hear your voice, it lets your personality shine through.

-Wanna know what you can create to build your Email List!
+24 awesome Freebie ideas to build your Email List!

 So that's it for this post and I hope you've picked up some new things to help you grow your email list.